SimCMinMax/WoW-BugTracker/.github/issue_template.md

 > What is your bug about?

 **Details:**
-> Try to explain the bug, do not hesitate to add attachment like logs/images/videos/...
+> Try to explain the bug.

+**Logs, Images, Videos**
+> Please attach Logs, Images, and/or a Video of the bug.

 **Reproducible:**
 > Examples: yes/rarely